 - The amount of rent the tenant owes (NRS 40.253(5)(a)(6)); and

-- That the tenant must pay the rent or leave before noon on the fifth full judicial day (NRS 40.253(1)); and
+- That the tenant must pay the rent or leave before noon on the seventh full judicial day (NRS 40.253(1)); and

-- That the tenant has the right to oppose the notice by filing an affidavit/answer with the court before noon on the fifth full judicial day following the date of service, (NRS 40.253(3)(b)(1)); and
+- That the tenant has the right to oppose the notice by filing an affidavit/answer with the court before the close of business on the seventh judicial day following the date of service, (NRS 40.253(3)(b)(1)); and

 - The name of the court that has jurisdiction where the tenant can file an affidavit/answer to oppose the notice (NRS 40.253(3)(a)); and

-- That if the court decides the tenant has failed to pay rent without a defense, the court could issue a summary order, directing the sheriff or constable to remove the tenant within twenty-four hours (NRS 40.253(b)(2)); and
+- That if the court decides the tenant has failed to pay rent without a defense, the court could issue a summary order, directing the sheriff or constable to post the order on the premises within 24 hours after the order is received by the sheriff or constable, and that the sheriff or constable will remove the tenant between 24 and 36 hours after posting (NRS 40.253(b)(2)); and

 - That a tenant can file an expedited complaint with the court if a landlord unlawfully locks the tenant out of the rental property or willfully interrupts an essential item or service (such as water, electricity, air conditioning, and the like) (NRS 40.253(3)(b)(3)).